-The corporation tax incurred at fund level may also be refunded to the fund for onward transmission to an investor insofar as the units in the fund are held within the framework of old-age provision or basic pension contracts that have been certified in accordance with the Old-Age Provision Contracts Certification Act (Altersvorsorgeverträge-Zertifizierungsgesetz).
-This requires that the provider of a retirement provision or basic pension contract informs the fund within one month of the end of its financial year at which times and to what extent units were acquired or sold.
+The corporation tax incurred at fund level may also be refunded to the Fund for onward transmission to an investor to the extent that the units in the Fund are held within the framework of retirement provision or basic pension contracts that have been certified under in the same calendar year, the custodian shall offset the losses.

+Since 2023, the savers' lump sum has been €1,000 for single tax assessment and €2,000 for joint tax assessment the Retirement Provision Contracts Certification Act (Altersvorsorgeverträge-Zertifizierungsgesetz).
+This requires that the provider of a retirement provision or basic pension contract informs the Fund within one month of the end of its financial year at which times and to what extent units were acquired or sold.
 In addition, the above-mentioned 45-day rule must be taken into account.